If a rugby match injury has set you back, we'll help you move forward

 These rules set boundaries within which players and officials must individually and collectively operate; therefore any player sustaining injury as a result of another's deviation from this code of conduct may be able to claim compensation.

-When can a claim for a rugby injury be raised?
+When can you claim for a rugby injury?

 Because of the inherent danger of the sport, the ethics of rugby oblige everyone to take reasonable care for the physical safety of others where they are expected to foresee the outcome.